 Exploration and operational activities for any Company projects are dependent upon the efforts of certain key and skilled employees.
 The loss of these employees or the inability of the Company to attract and retain additional skilled employees may adversely affect the level of operations and the Company's ability to operate efficiently.
 Currently, there is significant competition for skilled workers in these operations.
-The loss of the services of any of the Company's key executive officers or key employees could harm its business.
-None of the Company's key executive officers or key employees currently has a contract that guarantees their continued employment with the Company.
+The loss of the services of any of the Company's key executive officers or key employees currently has a contract that guarantees their continued employment with the Company.
 There can be no assurance that any of these persons will remain employed by the Company or that these persons will not participate in businesses that compete with it in the future.